 Before settlement, this landscape was almost entirely prairie dotted with the occasional oak tree.
 The plants and animals that called this place home relied on the prairie for their food and their shelter.
 Pine does not occur naturally in this area; the regular fires of the prairie historically kept it at bay.
 Pine trees provide no food and don’t provide suitable shelter.
 They also change the soil chemistry and shade out native species.
 As a result, though pine forests may be wonderful places to visit – they have cool and open understories – the plants and animals native to this region cannot live in them.

-In 2008, the Belwin Conservancy began an ambitious savanna restoration at our Lake Edith Natural Area.
+In 2008, Belwin Conservancy began an ambitious savanna restoration at the Creative Center.
 Thanks to a grant awarded by the Minnesota DNR, the Belwin Conservancy was able to hire contractors to help clear buckthorn and other weedy trees from the site.
 This material was then hauled away to be used to generate biomass energy at the District Energy St. Paul plant.
 Thanks to that grant, the Belwin Conservancy was able to restore nearly 80 acres of endangered oak savanna in one season.

-Unlike at our Lake Edith Natural Area, much of the timber harvested at Stagecoach Prairies is high quality pine.
+Unlike at our Creative Center, much of the timber harvested at Stagecoach Prairies is high quality pine.
 These trees will be milled, while the noxious woody species will be harvested and used as a biomass fuel source.
 At the time of this writing, the trees have been cut and are in the middle of being processed and moved.

 Standing near the top of a newly cleared hillside on the eastern side of the Natural Area, it is already possible to see all the way across the property and beyond to the Bissell Mounds in the distance.
 In just a few more years, you will be able to walk to this spot and stand amidst a sea of wildflowers and prairie grasses, a restoration of both the land and the soul.